Question – How do I set a static IP Address on Ubuntu 20.04 LTS Desktop systems? Steps to set the static IP address on your Ubuntu Desktop system

 Set A Static IP on Ubuntu 20.04

-You must have root or sudo privileged account account to the Ubuntu system.
+You must have a root or sudo privileged account in the Ubuntu system.
 Login to your Ubuntu 20.04 Desktop system.
 After that open settings on your machine as shown in the below screenshot.

 In the settings window, click on Network tab in the left sidebar.
-After that click icon to open setting for your systems network interface as shown in the below screen.
+After that click icon to open the setting for your systems network interface as shown on the below screen.

 This window will show you the current IP address configured on your system.

 Now select the IPv4 tab

 Then under the IPv4 Method select the “Manual” option.

 In the Addresses section and set your IP Address, Netmask, and Gateway.
 You may also set remote DNS IP addresses.
 If you don’t know what to set here use 220.127.116.11 and 18.104.22.168 as shown in below screenshot.

 You can view the current static IP under the details tab.

 To view IP on the command line.
 Press CTRL + ALT + T to launch the terminal on your Ubuntu system.
 Then type the following command to view all IP addresses configured on your system.